Snohomish County profile

 Payroll employment

-• Nonfarm employment in Snohomish County increased by 2,000, bringing total estimated employment to 299,200 jobs in March 2025.
+• Nonfarm employment in Snohomish County decreased over the year by 4,500, bringing total estimated employment to 300,900 jobs in April 2025.

 Nonfarm employment estimates, not seasonally adjusted, Snohomish County